Dinesh-kumaraswamy/IoT_1/README.md

-Introducation
+# Introducation

-In this page you will learn and understand how to "Getting started with ESP 8266 001" Wifi Module
+In this page you will learn and understand how to "Getting started with ESP 8266 001" Wifi Module project

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+### Prerequisites